MetalWorkerTools/DC300_RPM_Display/README.md

   - Made reading of package uninterruptable, no more missing clock pulses ()
   - Modified to run on a ATTINY85 (digistump) board
   - Modifief for a common TM1637 7 segement display driver

+The display and lathe can be connected to the microcontroller using common dupont wires and 2.54 mm headers.
+The microprocesser and display can use the 5V power supply from the lathe.
+On my lathe, there is a JST-XL connector to the DIN plug for the original display.
+I removed the DIN plug and used the JST-XL connector to connect the display and the microcontroller.
+I mounted the display on top of the hole for the DIN plug.